python/cpython/Lib/idlelib/README.txt

 Github repository and issues
 ------

-The CPython repository is as https://github.com/python/cpython.
-The IDLE Issues listing is at https://github.com/orgs/python/projects/31.
+The CPython repository is https://github.com/python/cpython.
+The IDLE Issues listing is https://github.com/orgs/python/projects/31.
 The main classification is by Topic, based on the IDLE menu.
 View the topics list by clicking the [<]] button in the upper right.